Whitman County reports 18 cases of pertussis, all among WSU students

 People who are close contacts with infected individuals should contact their health care provider.

 Vaccinations are the most effective way to prevent pertussis.
-They are recommended no less than every 10 years for healthy adults, and more frequently for people who may expose a child under 1 year old.
+They are recommended no less than every 10 years for healthy adults, and more frequently for people who may expose a child younger than 1 year old.